Alloteropsis semialata: Description

+Etymology

+The genus name Allopteropsis comes from the Greek words "allotrios", meaning "belonging to another", and "opsis", meaning appearance.
+The specific epithet semialata comes from the Latin "semi" (half) and "ala" (wing), referring to the winged margins of the upper glume.

 Variation

 The species has two subspecies including A. semialata subsp. semialata, which uses the C4 photosynthetic pathway, and A. semialata subsp. eckloniana, which uses the C3 photosynthetic pathway.
 As the only plant species known to use both pathways, it is an important model for the study of the evolution of photosynthesis.
 There are a wide range of intermediate phenotypes, including that of C2 photosynthesis.

 The species has been found in a polyploid series with diploid, tetraploid, hexaploid, octoploid and dodecaploid individuals.
 All members of the C3 subspecies are diploid and there are no diploid individuals outside of that subspecies.

+Distribution and habitat

+It is distributed across much of tropical and subtropical Asia, Africa, Madagascar, Australia, and Papuasia.

 Ecology

 The seeds of this species are an important component of the wet-season diet of many granivorous finches and parrots.
 The rhizomes are part of the dry-season diet of some animals.